grantcolley/diptype/README.md

 # diptype
-Dynamic type accessor for getting and setting properties.
+Type helper for dynamically creating new instances of classes, getting and setting properties.